|Back to OJP Financial Guide page | Adobe PDF Version|

 |Chapter 3: Conflicts of Interest|

 Personnel and other officials connected with agency-funded programs shall adhere to the following requirements:

-In the use of agency project funds, officials or employees of State or local units of government and nongovernmental recipient/subrecipient shall avoid any action, which might result in, or create the appearance of:
+In the use of agency project funds, officials or employees of State or local units of government and non-governmental recipient/subrecipients shall avoid any action which might result in, or create the appearance of:

 For example, where a recipient of federal funds makes sub-awards under any competitive process and an actual conflict or an appearance of a conflict of interest exists, the person for whom the actual or apparent conflict of interest exists should recuse himself or herself not only from reviewing the application for which the conflict exists, but also from the evaluation of all competing applications.

 Back to OJP Financial Guide page | Back to Top